 The idea behind Value-Based Bidding (VBB) is that even low CLV customers are worth acquiring, as long as you don’t spend too much to acquire them.
-Value-Based Bidding is a strategy that uses multiple audiences at multiple bid caps in order to optimize for bringing in more customers while also ensuring an appropriate margin on the customers you acquire.
+VBB is a strategy that uses multiple audiences at multiple bid caps.
+In this way, you optimize for bringing in more customers while also ensuring an appropriate margin on the customers you acquire.

-To implement VBB, start by defining what is your limit on what it means to spend too much – that is to say, define your target CLV to CAC ratio.
-If your market is highly competitive, you may need to spend nearly as much to acquire your customers as you derive from their full lifetime value in order to win the bids to display your ads to those customers, so you may need a ratio like 1.5::1.
-If there is less competition for your customers, or you prioritize profitability over quantity, you can maximize your returns by targeting a CLV to CAC ratio as high as 4:1.
+To implement VBB, start by defining your spend limit—that is to say, define your target CLV to CAC ratio.
+If your market is highly competitive, you may need to spend nearly as much to acquire your customers as you derive from their full lifetime value in order to win the bids.
+So, you may need a ratio like 1.5::1.
+If there is less competition for your customers, or if you prioritize profitability over quantity, you can maximize your returns by targeting a CLV to CAC ratio as high as 4:1.

-Once you have a target CLV to CAC ratio, the steps to implementing this are as follows:
+Once you have a target CLV to CAC ratio, the steps to implementing this strategy are:

 - Start with the labeled CLV for each of your customers

 - Divide your customers into 5 buckets by CLV, labeled A through E, each containing 20% of your customers.
-That is, bucket A contains the 20% of your customers with the lowest CLV, bucket B contains the next 20% of customers who have a higher CLV than those in bucket A, but who are lower than the remaining customers.
-Bucket C contains the next 20%, and so on.
+Bucket A contains the 20% of your customers with the lowest CLV, bucket B contains the next 20% of customers who have a higher CLV than those in bucket A, and so on

-- For each bucket, find the average CLV of those customers, and apply your target CLV to CAC ratio to come up with the maximum amount you would want to spend to acquire customers like those in that bucket
+- For each bucket, find the average CLV of those customers.
+Apply your target CLV to CAC ratio to come up with the maximum amount you would spend to acquire similar customers

-- For each bucket, create a normal (not Value-Based) Custom Audience in Facebook
+- Create a normal (not Value-Based) Custom Audience in Facebook for each bucket

 - For each custom audience, create a lookalike audience in Facebook